B. J. Upton: San Francisco Giants (2017)

 On April 8, 2017, Upton signed a minor-league contract with the San Francisco Giants and was assigned to the Giants' Triple-A affiliate, the Sacramento River Cats.
 Upton struggled with injuries during the year and twice was placed on the disabled list.
 He batted .244/.306/.333 in 45 at bats.

 On August 21, he was released by the Giants.

 Cleveland Indians

 On December 20, 2017, Upton signed a minor league contract with the Cleveland Indians.
 The deal included an invitation to the Indians' 2018 spring training camp.
 He was released on March 19, 2018.

 In January 2019, Upton retired after not receiving interest from any teams.

 Personal life

-Until 2015, Upton went by the initials "B. J.", which stood for "Bossman Junior"—Upton's father, Melvin, was nicknamed "Bossman".
+Early in his career, Upton went by the initials "B. J.", which stood for "Bossman Junior"—Upton's father, Melvin, was nicknamed "Bossman".
+In 2015, Upton spoke with his family members about using his birth name of "Melvin Upton Jr." full-time, before filing the paperwork with the Major League Baseball office.
 Upton stated his desire to use his actual name was a result of teammates and fans knowing him as B. J. and feeling the name was irrelevant to him away from the ballpark.
-Upton spoke with his family members about using his birth name full-time, before filing the paperwork with the Major League Baseball office.
-In January 2019, Upton announced that he would return to being known as "B. J."
+In January 2019, Upton announced that he would return to being known as "B. J." at the suggestion of his wife.